Wolfgang Larrazábal: Early life

 Larrazábal was born on 5 March 1911 in Carúpano.
-He attended the Colegio Libertado in Maracaibo.
-Described by Time as "the well-mannered scion of an old naval family", in 1928, Larrazábal enrolled in the Military Academy of the Bolivarian Navy.
+He attended the Colegio Libertador in Maracaibo.
+Described by Time as "the well-mannered scion of an old naval family", Larrazábal enrolled in the Military Academy of the Bolivarian Navy in 1928.

 Military career

 Larrazábal was commissioned into the Bolivarian Navy of Venezuela in 1932.
 In 1938 to 1939, Larrazábal joined the frigate ARA Presidente Sarmiento on a voyage to circumnavigate the world.
-He completed a naval command course at the Naval War College in Newport, Rhode Island.
+He completed a naval command course at the Naval War College in Newport, Rhode Island in the United States.
 In 1945, he was named assistant director of the Military Academy of the Bolivarian Navy.
 From 1949 to 1952, he served as naval attaché in the Embassy of Venezuela, Washington, D.C., by which time he held the rank of captain.
 In 1952, he was appointed president of the National Sports Institute.
 In 1955, Larrazábal was appointed director of the Caracas Military Circle.
 In July of that year, he served as a judge for the Miss World 1955 pageant which took place in Caracas.

 In July 1957, Larrazábal was promoted to rear admiral and named chief of staff of the Bolivarian Navy of Venezuela.
 In January 1958, he was named supreme commander of the Navy by president Marcos Pérez Jiménez, making him Venezuela's highest ranking military officer.
 At this time, Larrazábal was known as "a quiet man, more a conformist than a conspirator".